 We leave to others the mechanics of how to effect transfers.
-Illustrative Rule 18(g) ("Judicial council action where multiple judges are disqualified"), adopted by eight circuit councils, says nothing about intercircuit assignments, but the commentary says "the council might ask the judicial council of another circuit to consider the petition or might ask the Chief Justice to assign the matter to either the judicial council of another circuit or the Judicial Conference Review Committee" (emphasis added).
+Illustrative Rule 18(g) ("Judicial council action where multiple judges are disqualified"), adopted by eight circuit councils, says nothing about intercircuit assignments, but the commentary says "the council might ask the judicial council of another circuit to consider the petition or might ask the Chief Justice to assign the matter to either the judicial council of another circuit to remphasis added).
 Under this view, if a circuit council concluded that it could not handle a serious complaint, it could simply ask the chief judge and council of another circuit to handle the matter.